Bathroom Sink Buying Guide

 Measure your counter from the wall to the edge closest to you.
 Subtract 2 to 4 inches.
 Now, measure from the right edge of the drawer to the left of your sink across to the left edge of the drawer to the right of your sink and subtract 2 inches.
 If the first measurement is 28” and the second is 24”, the largest sink you can install would be 26” x 22”.

-If you’re installing a top-mounted sink, you’ll just have to measure from the wall to the edge of your counter to make sure that the sink will fit on the counter top and line up properly with the waste pipe.
+If you’re installing a top-mounted sink, you’ll just have to measure from the wall to the edge of your counter to ensure that the sink will fit on the top and line up properly with the waste pipe.

-Because you have such a great range of options for the shape and style of your sink, you’re going to have to make sure that its dimensions fit within the confines of your bathroom vanity’s counter top.
-A few minutes with a tape measure should answer all of your questions, but if you are uncertain, don’t hesitate to call and ask for a professional’s opinion.
+Because you have such a great range of options for the shape and style of your sink, you will have to ensure that its dimensions fit within the confines of your bathroom vanity’s countertop.
+A few minutes with a tape measure should answer all your questions, but if you are uncertain, don’t hesitate to call and ask for a professional’s opinion.

 Natural Petrified Wood Stone Sink